 - Box grater (a food processor shredder also works)

 - Chopping knife

 - Stirring spoon

-Easy Tzatziki: Ingredients & Success Tips
+Low FODMAP Tzatziki: Ingredients & Success Tips

 I've chosen English cucumber in this recipe as its skin is very thin and easy to shred and eat.
 Garden cucumbers can also be used but have a much thicker skin that you'll probably want to remove before shredding.
-I prefer to leave the skin on as it contains healthy nutrients and also gives the tzatziki some colour.
+I prefer to leave the skin on as it contains healthy nutrients and also gives the tzatziki some color.

 ½ of one large English cucumber, seeded but unpeeled, makes about 1 cup of shredded cucumber.
 To seed the cucumber, slice it in half lengthwise and gently scoop out the seeds with a spoon.
 This greatly reduces the amount of moisture in the tzatziki, which can otherwise get pretty watery from the cucumber.